durgeshm01722/durgeshm01722/README.md

 ### 👨‍💻 A brief intro about me... <img src="https://raw.githubusercontent.com/MartinHeinz/MartinHeinz/master/wave.gif" height="30px">

-Hello there! 👋 I'm Durgesh Mahajan, a **DevOps and SRE Engineer I** at **Syngenta**, and a skilled **Full-Stack Web and Mobile Developer** with a knack for creating elegant and functional applications.
+Hello there! 👋 I'm Durgesh Mahajan, a **DevOps and SRE Engineer II** at **Syngenta**, and a skilled **Full-Stack Web and Mobile Developer** with a knack for creating elegant and functional applications.
 I am passionate about building functional projects that provide excellent user experiences.
 With a deep love for both coding and creativity, I bring ideas to life by building captivating projects.
 I am always eager to learn and apply new technologies to solve complex problems.

 Apart from my Professional Life, I love clicking eye-catching pics, especially of Nature.
 I also love listening to Music.
 <br />